elim2g/godot-tbloader/Readme.md

 The getter is used first to determine the type of the property.

 # Textures
 To see your textures in TrenchBroom, navigate to `Preferences` -> `Godot` -> `Game Path` and set it to your project's root directory.
 TrenchBroom will be able to see textures in your project.
-TBLoader will look for your textures in the `res://textures` directory.
-If you have a material (`rust.material`) in the same folder and with the same name as your texture (`rust.png`), TBLoader will load your material instead.
+TurntLoader will look for your textures in the `res://textures` directory.
+If you have a material (`rust.material`) in the same folder and with the same name as your texture (`rust.png`), TurntLoader will load your material instead.

 > Note: This currently only works with textures in `.png` format, and materials in `.material` or `.tres`.